julielinx/julielinx.github.io/pending_posts/04_vocal_auth_freq_compare.md

 ---
-title: "Entry NLP1: Corpus Cleaning with RegEx"
+title: "Entry NLP4: Frequencies and Comparison"
 categories:
   - Blog
 tags:
   - nlp
   - text analysis
 ---
-# Entry NLP4: Frequencies and Comparison
+#

 In the previous entries in this series, I loaded all the files in a directory, processed the data, and transformed it into ngrams.
 Now it's time to do math and analysis!